Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: Introduction

-In the following Sections~\ref{S:dirac-periodic} and~\ref{S:index-change}, we extend this analysis to the case of a manifold with a periodic end modeled on $\tilde X$, establishing asymptotics for solutions to the Dirac equation, and a change of index formula.
-This formula is applied in Section~\ref{S:metric} to interpret the index change in a generic $1$-parameter family of end-periodic Dirac operators as a sort of `end-periodic spectral flow'.
-Finally, in Section~\ref{S:invariant}, we put together the results of the preceding sections to compare the change in $w\,(X,g,\beta)$ with jumps in $\#\M(X,g,\beta)$ in a generic $1$-parameter family, and hence prove the independence of $\lambda_{\,\SW} (X)$ from the choice of metric and generic perturbation.
+Here is a brief outline of the paper.
+We begin in Section~\ref{S:moduli} with a description of the blown-up Seiberg--Witten moduli space introduced in~\cite{KM} to deal with reducible solutions, and establish some transversality results for $1$-parameter moduli spaces that will be used later in the paper.
+In Section~\ref{S:correction}, we introduce the Dirac operator on periodic-end manifolds, and define the correction term $w\,(X,g,\beta)$.
+Section~\ref{S:fourier} contains the basic analysis of the Dirac operator on the infinite cyclic cover $\tilde X$ of a manifold $X$, including its Fredholm properties when acting on weighted Sobolev spaces $L^2_{k,\delta}\,(\tilde X)$.
+The main tool here is the Fourier--Laplace transform defined in~\cite{T} that relates this periodic Dirac operator on $\tilde X$ to a family of twisted Dirac operators on $X$ with parameter $z \in \C^*$.
+We show that the inverses of this family depend meromorphically on $z$, and describe the variation of the poles in a generic path of metrics and perturbations.
+In the following Sections~\ref{S:dirac-periodic} and~\ref{S:index-change}, we extend this analysis to the case of a manifold with a periodic end modeled on $\tilde X$, establishing asymptotics for solutions to the Dirac equation and a change of index formula.
+This formula is applied in Section~\ref{S:metric} to interpret the index change as a spectral flow.
+Finally, in Section~\ref{S:invariant}, we put together the results of the preceding sections to match the change in $w\,(X,g,\beta)$ with jumps in $\#\M(X,g,\beta)$ in a generic $1$-parameter family of metrics and perturbations, and hence to prove the independence of $\lambda_{\,\SW} (X)$ from the choice of metric and generic perturbation.
 Section~\ref{S:rohlin} contains the proof that $\lambda_{\,\SW} (X)$ reduces modulo $2$ to the Rohlin invariant; this involves a careful choice of metric as in~\cite{RS} and perturbation that is equivariant with respect to the well-known involution in Seiberg--Witten theory.
-The final Section~\ref{S:examples} describes some examples of explicit calculations; we remark that all of these are in agreement with Conjecture~\ref{sw=fo}. \ The map $\swz$ is invariant with respect to the involution $(A,s,\phi) \to (A,-s,\phi)$, hence we have an induced involution on $\tilde \M (X,g,\beta)$, and the Seiberg--Witten moduli space $\M (X,g,\beta)$ defined in the previous section is the intersection $\tilde\M (X,g,\omega) \,\cap\,\mZ$.
+Section \ref{S:neg-def} describes an extension of $\lambda_{\,\SW} (X)$ to certain negative definite manifolds $X$ with $b^1(X) = 1$.
+The final Section~\ref{S:examples} provides some examples of explicit calculations; we remark that all of these are in agreement with Conjecture~\ref{sw=fo}. \ The map $\swz$ is invariant with respect to the involution $(A,s,\phi) \to (A,-s,\phi)$, hence we have an induced involution on $\widetilde \M (X,g,\beta)$, and the Seiberg--Witten moduli space $\M (X,g,\beta)$ defined in the previous section is the intersection $\widetilde\M (X,g,\beta)\,\cap \,\mZ$.
 Also define

-the points in $\M^{0}(X,g,\beta)$ will be called {\em reducible}.
+the points in $\M^{0}(X,g,\beta)$ will be called \emph{reducible}.